-The GPS Shield is drive by the SUP500F Receiver from Skytraq.
+The GPS Shield is built upon the SUP500F Receiver from Skytraq.
 The receiver is a 65 channel, 10 Hz Receiver with a smart antenna built in.
-This all-in-one GPS receiver does not require any antennae.
+This all-in-one GPS receiver does not require any antenna.
 Serial interface is via 3V LVTTL.

 The shield comes fully assembled and does not require any assembly.
 Slide it on and go!

 Below find example Arduino code to get you started using the GPS Shield.

 - Example 1: Calculating Times in Tokyo, Rome, Buenos Aires, Washington, London, and Mumbai.(zip)